 - Demonstrate fume hood containment at a low-duct velocity threshold.

-- Appropriate fume hoods are being reduced to 175 cfm airflow.
+- Reduce appropriate fume hoods to 175 cfm airflow.

 - Commissioning of the laboratory ventilation system, including recommissioning and rebalancing of the facility's air distribution systems, which will improve the facility's energy efficiency.